Mental and Physical Reactions to Substances

 Frequently Asked Questions

-Is alcohol a depressant or stimulant?
+Is alcohol a depressant or a stimulant?

 Alcohol is classified as a depressant.
 It slows down the central nervous system by reducing brain activity.
 While it may feel stimulating at first due to lowered inhibitions and a temporary dopamine boost, its primary effect is to slow reaction time, impair judgment, and reduce coordination.

-How much alcohol is considered "moderate" drinking?
+How much alcohol is considered moderate drinking?

 Moderate drinking generally means up to one drink per day for women and up to two drinks per day for men.
 However, even moderate drinking can affect sleep, mood, and overall health depending on the individual.